MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/editor.md

 ---
-title: "Editor"
+title: "Xamarin.Forms Editor"
-description: "Multi-line text input" ms.prod: xamarin ms.assetid: 7074DB3A-30D2-4A6B-9A89-B029EEF20B07
+description: "This article explains how to use the Xamarin.Forms Editor control to accept multi-line text input in an application." ms.prod: xamarin ms.assetid: 7074DB3A-30D2-4A6B-9A89-B029EEF20B07 ms.technology: xamarin-forms
-ms.technology: xamarin-forms